Abderrahmane2703/training-ART/README.md

 There are 3591 documents in the Repliqa dataset.
 By default, your agent will train on 3500 documents and validate on 91 documents.
 You can change these numbers by setting the `TRAIN_SIZE` and `VAL_SIZE` environment variables.

 We've evaluated several SOTA models on this task.
 The scores below represent the average percentage of questions that each model's summary allowed Gemini 2.5 Flash to answer correctly.
+These benchmarks fluctuate somewhat because temperature is set to `1` for ideal performance, but below are the average performances of each model.

 - GPT-4o: 38%
 - GPT-4.1: 45%
 - gemini-2.5-pro-preview: 36%
 - sonnet-4 57%

 Your goal is to train a model that outperforms all of them.